RuchaBhattJoshi/credit-score-donut/README.md

-# CSTask - Credit Score App
+# credit-score-donut

-CSTask is a multiplatform mobile application built with Compose Multiplatform Mobile (CMP) that fetches and displays credit score information from the CS API.
+credit-score-donut is a multiplatform mobile application built with Compose Multiplatform Mobile (CMP) that fetches and displays credit score information from the CS API.
 This project demonstrates the use of Clean Architecture, Compose Multiplatform, Koin, Ktor, Kotlin Coroutines, and Flow to create a well-structured, testable, and reactive application.

 ## Features